Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Experiments

 \section{Experiments}

-In this section, we compare our QPINN and Quantum-inspired PINN presented in Section \ref{sec:our_QPINN} with two classical PINNs for solving the Merton Portfolio Optimization HJB PDE defined in Equation \ref{eq:HJB_PDE}, with the parameters $r=0.02,T = 1.0, \gamma = 0.95, \mu = 0.0219, \sigma = 0.2$.
-These parameters define the market environment and investor preferences for solving the HJB PDE (see Section~\ref{sec: merton portfolio optimization} for further details).
+In this section, we compare our QPINN and Quantum-inspired PINN presented in Section \ref{sec:our_QPINN} with two classical PINNs in two HJB PDE experiments for the Merton portfolio optimization problem.
+We first consider the HJB PDE defined in Equation~\eqref{eq:HJB_PDE}, with the parameters $r=0.02,T = 1.0, \gamma = 0.95, \mu = 0.0219, \sigma = 0.2$.
+These parameters define the market environment and investor preferences for solving the HJB PDE (see Section~\ref{sec: merton portfolio optimization} for further details). \LW{We then consider the second HJB PDE defined in Equation~\eqref{eq:parametric_volatility_HJB}, where the volatility $\sigma$ is treated as an input variable.}